Theodrosrun/loop-of-legends/README.md

 ### Build Instructions

-Before you begin with FileEditor, please execute the following commands:
+Before you begin with Loop of Legends, please execute the following commands:

 ```sh
 # Download the dependencies